FintanMi/bridge-property-estate-agents/README.md

 * cloudinary==1.29.0 - Cloundinary was set up for use but no custom uploads were made, settings remain for future development
 * dj-database-url==0.5.0 - Used to parse database url for production environment
 * dj3-cloudinary-storage==0.0.6 - Storage system to work with cloudinary
-* Django== - Framework used to build the application
+* Django - Framework used to build the application
-* gunicorn== - Installed as dependency with another package
+* gunicorn - Installed as dependency with another package
+* psycopg2 - Implemented for Heroku deployment

 ## Testing
 Ensure a user can sign up